Young woman sits at a desk while holding a pen and paper in her hands

 If you can’t pay off your credit card in full each month, you may be able to find a credit card with a better interest rate and complete a credit card balance transfer.
 With a balance transfer, you may be able to get a 0% APR introductory interest rate that may save you money on interest while you pay down your credit card debt.

-Other ways to save money on expenses may be to sign up for any rewards or loyalty programs with your favorite merchants.
-Take advantage of your local grocery store’s rewards program if they have one.
+Other ways to save money on household expenses may be to sign up for any rewards or loyalty programs with your favorite merchants.
+To save on grocery shopping, for example, take advantage of your local grocery store’s rewards program if they have one.
 Or look into coupon apps or website browser extensions that save you a certain percentage when you place an order with a merchant.

 Open a savings account

-If you’re looking for ways to save money fast, it helps to have a goal in mind, examine your spending habits, and to build a realistic plan that you can achieve.
+For many people, saving is a central personal finance goal.
+If you’re looking for ways to save money fast, it helps to have a specific goal in mind, examine every spending habit, and to build a realistic plan that you can achieve.
 If you set your financial goal too high, it could discourage you from even trying.
 Find a savings plan that’s best for you and fits within your budget.

 Was this article helpful?